 Foreclosure Scams and How to Avoid Them

-With over 2.5 million Americans in danger of losing their homes to foreclosure, a growing number of schemes to defraud them have popped up nationwide.
-Agencies from state attorneys general to Better Business Bureau offices report that foreclosure rescue scams are their number-one complaint.
+If you are homeowner in danger of losing your home to foreclosure, you'll need to be aware of any number of schemes to defraud you that crop up from time to time.
+In recent years, agencies from state attorneys general to Better Business Bureau offices report that foreclosure rescue scams have been their number-one complaint.

 The Federal Trade Commission, among other agencies, have developed considerable resources to educate distressed homeowners on how to avoid foreclosure rescue scams.
 Among the warning signs are ads which read: